 We regret that we do not accept credit card details by phone.

 dLSoft's Barcodes Online Server presents the user with a form for specifying barcode details.
 You can see the form by accessing the server even without a password - but you will not be able to e-mail the barcode image if you do not have a valid subscription.
-Once you have e-mailed a barcode image the server will remember the barcode settings, and these will be used the next time you logon to the service - or until you change the settings yourself.
+Once you have downloaded or e-mailed a barcode image the server will remember the barcode settings, and these will be used the next time you logon to the service - or until you change the settings yourself.

 If you are concerned about the settings you should use we would be pleased to set up your first barcode for you, just e-mail your requirement before requesting a subscription to give us time to enter the settings.

 The service allows you to create barcode images at a specified resolution and to e-mail the image in any of BMP, EPS, GIF, JPG, PNG, TIFF or WMF formats.
 These are the same images as those produced by our Really Simple Barcodes and AnyLabels products and our dBarcode.NET developer components.